How to use Python in Engee scripts

 math = pyimport("math")

-To demonstrate the performance of this approach, let's use the sin functions for constants and vectors.
+To demonstrate the efficiency of this approach, we will use the sin functions for constants and vectors.

 math.sin(math.radians(90))